jch3ng/my-notes/content/entities/podcast_episodes/Jorge Arango. Redefining Note-Taking and the Art of Knowledge Organization.md

 That is a kind of node too, and that's yet a different use for notes.
 Right?
 The thing that they all have in common.
 And I think, by the way, I think that when I say notes, most people think of the supermarket list, and they think of a note as something that you make to augment your memory.
 It's like, I want to remember to bring home the milk, that kind of thing.

 Right?
-But if you think about the 3 cases that I've mentioned here, the grocery list, the Kindle highlights, and the outline or project plan that you're writing on a piece of paper.
+But if you think about the 3 cases that I've mentioned here, the grocery list, the Kindle highlights, and the outline or project plan that you're writing on a piece of p

+aper.
 The thing that they have in common is that all of them are extending your cognitive abilities.
 They are helping you think more effectively.
 In one case, the thinking is about remembering.

 In another case, it's about planning.
 In the Kindle case, it might be something like internalizing what you're reading or maybe reminding you later of what was most important about a particular book or a particular chapter.
 All of these are extensions of your mind.
 Another, easy way to visualize this is whenever you solve a math problem using a piece of paper or a pencil, it's much easier to do that than to just do it using your brain, you know, on its own.
 Notes in all of their guises are a technology for cognitive augmentation.